taryntoo/Secrets-the-KeyRing/README.md

 Secrets-the-KeyRing
 ===================

-Slides, lecture notes, and source for a presentation on security theory, with an implementaion wrapping Apple keychain APIs.
+Slides, lecture notes, and source for a presentation on security theory, with an implementation wrapping Apple keychain APIs.
 This was presented to South Florida Cocoa developers in August, 2014. https://www.meetup.com/Cocoa-Developers/events/197557682/